 configuration

-The access to Oberon can be realized in three ways:
+The access to OBEROn database can be realized in different ways:

-A - using a desktop client directly linked to the database
+A - desktop client directly linked to the database

-B - using a desktop client linked to an Oberon RMI server
+B - desktop client linked to an OBEROn RMI server

-C - using a browser with a HTTP(s)/SOAP connection to an application server.
-In this case, the application server can access to Oberon directly or throw the Oberon RMI server.
+D - browser with a HTTP(s)/SOAP connection to an application server.
+In this case, the application server can access to OBEROn directly or throw the OBEROn RMI server.

-A - When a desktop client is directly connected to the database we must declare in the configuration file (oberon.ini ) all connection parameters:
+A - When a desktop client is directly connected to the database you must declare in the configuration file (oberon.ini ) all connection parameters:

 Description Samples